top of page

 Wills and estates

-Wills and Estates Lawyer in Ottawa
+Wills and Estates Legal Counsel in Ottawa

 Life is unpredictable.
 It is always better to ensure that your loved ones and dependents are protected when you are gone.
-At Julie I. Guindon, our will lawyer in Ottawa can assist you with all your property-related issues.
+At Julie I. Guindon, our wills lawyer in Ottawa, can assist you with all your property-related issues.
+Our experienced lawyers understand your diverse yet specific needs regarding wills and estates.
+At Julie I. Guindon, we assist you throughout the litigation process.

 Feel free to contact us with all your questions related to wills and estates.
 We will try to get back to you at the earliest!

-Wills Preparation and Estate Planning
+Will Preparation and Estate Planning

 Importance of Wills

 We understand various challenges that you or your family might have to face with the sudden demise of your loved one.
-But, having a will in place plays a very important role because:
+But having a Will in place plays a very important role because:

 • You can choose your own executor, i.e., to administer your estate.

-• You can reduce the possibility of your assets being frozen without a will.
+• You can reduce the possibility of your assets being frozen without a Will.

-• Your loved ones do not have to pay probate fees with a will in place.
+• Your loved ones do not have to pay probate fees with a Will in place.

-• You can ensure that your will mentions the respective guardian for your children.
+• You can ensure that your Will mentions the respective guardian for your children.

 • You can ensure that your children are taken care of after your demise.